clemsos/jueso/README.markdown

 1. Register
 2. Confirm account
 2. Upload a project proposal (Proposal)
-4. Proposals are reviewed by Admin
+4. Proposals are reviewed by Admin (pending, rejected, accepted)
-    * pending
-    * rejected
-    * accepted
 5. If proposal is accepted, then it becomes a project (Project)
     * published
     * unpublished